-Government Documents - Federal Depository
+Government Information - Federal Depository

 Mount Union receives and maintains a collection of various federal government publications for public use.
 Among those available to the public are core documents of United States democracy: statutes, congressional hearings, related legislative information, and U.S. Supreme Court cases.
-Strengths of the collection include publications from the Departments of Agriculture, Education, Labor, and Interior (U.S. Geological Survey).
+Strengths of the collection include publications from the Departments of Agriculture, Commerce, Education, Labor, and Interior (U.S. Geological Survey).

-Internet site links provide access to federal, state, and international information, judicial and legal resources, and numerous web-based statistical sources
+Internet site links provide access to federal, state, and international information, judicial and legal resources, and numerous statistical sources

 Federal government publications are reviewed and selected for the University of Mount Union depository collection according to this policy.